Introduction to LTI Names and Role Provisioning Services

 Does this update or replace one or more existing specs?

 This service provides access to a membership list for a single context at a time, and does not offer any functionality for third parties to update the list.
-For more complete membership provisioning services such as the IMS Learning Information Services (LIS) specification or the IMS OneRoster specification should be used; this service offers a small but useful subset of those specifications for most LTI integration scenarios.
+For more complete membership provisioning services such as the 1EdTech Learning Information Services (LIS) specification or the 1EdTech OneRoster specification should be used; this service offers a small but useful subset of those specifications for most LTI integration scenarios.

 What additional information is important about LTI Names and Role Provisioning Services?